seanzmc/sales_log/docs/Sales_Analytics_Architecture.md

 1. **Modular Design**: Functions are independent and composable
 2. **Data Structure**: Analytics object is extensible (add new properties)
-3. **Column Reservation**: Columns X, Y, Z reserved for future metrics
+3. **Column Reservation**: Future metrics can extend beyond column X if needed
 4. **Configuration Integration**: Ready to accept analytics config settings
 5. **Cache Strategy**: Can add new cache keys for new features